otienogeoffrey812/url-shortner-app/README.md

 ## Executing Program

-- To start the backend, navigate to /server and run `npm install` then `npm run start:dev`.
+- To start the backend, navigate to /server and run `npm install` then `npm run start:prod`.
 - To start the frontend, navigate to /client and run `npm install` then `npm start`.

 ## Screenshots